 Parent - supports the students best interests

 School - the achievement of ASbA and Year 11 and 12 (SACE)

 Traineeship & Apprenticeship Services (TAS - a part of the Department of Further Education, Employment, Skills and Training-DFEEST) - administers the Contract of Training

 system under delegation to the Commonwealth Training and Skills Commission -

 every of Training must be lodged with the TAS.

 New Apprenticeship Centre (NAC) - coordinates the documentation of the ASbA, employer incentives and provides information to other stakeholders

 Employer / Group Training Centre - oversees the workplace/s where the student completes the ASbA

 Registered Training Organisation (RTO) - provides the training component of ASbA

-Department for Education and Child Development - provides the structure and school support for ASbA
+Department for Education - provides the structure and school support for ASbA

 Vocational Education Coordinator (VEC) - coordinates communication between school and NAC.